Plea to tourists to refrain from traveling to the Faroe Islands

 - People who need to attend a court hearing in Denmark/Faroe Islands

 - Students whose education institute has not closed (and no distance learning is provided)

 Tourists’ experiences will be largely affected by these measures.
-Therefore, we are appealing to visitors to re-schedule their trip to the Faroe Islands for later in 2020 when things have taken a turn for the better.
+Therefore, visitors are asked to re-schedule their trip to the Faroe Islands for later in 2020 or next year when things have taken a turn for the better.

-We look forward to welcoming you to the Faroe Islands later in the year.
+We look forward to welcoming you to the Faroe Islands in the future.

 We will continue to update this page as the situation regarding the Corona virus (COVID-19) develops.